CAP’s team is dynamic and smart and fun -- and deeply committed to the fundamental value that college can change lives.

 In addition to her role at CAP, Mo proudly serves on the Leadership Council of Collaborate PASadena, a shared initiative of the Pasadena Public School district, community organizations, and the city/local governments of Pasadena, Altadena, and Sierra Madre.
 She also serves on the board of Action Kivu, a nonprofit organization that collaborates with local nongovernmental organizations in the Democratic Republic of Congo and invests in Congo’s women, children, and communities through vocational training and education, creating paths toward peace and prosperity.

 Joanne is a Southern Californian through and through.
 She grew up in Orange County before moving to Los Angeles to attend UCLA, earning a B.A. in American Literature and Culture.
 After a stint working in the entertainment industry, Joanne went on to earn an M.A. in Literature from Loyola Marymount University, where she served as a Graduate Assistant for the English Graduate Program, a Graduate Writing Instructor with the Engineering Graduate Program, and a Summer Research Fellow to execute the English Graduate Program’s inaugural service learning project.
 These experiences in addition to her academic work reinvigorated her passion for service and action.
-Prior to taking on her current role as Director of Outreach and Engagement, Joanne committed a year of service to CAP as a Program Development VISTA.
+Prior to taking on her current role as Managing Director, Joanne served as CAP's Director of Outreach and Engagement and previously committed a year of service to CAP as a Program Development VISTA.

 “CAP isn't cookie cutter.
 We're people-driven.
 We understand that people are wonderfully complicated, reliably unpredictable, and utterly unique, so we adapt: to community needs, to student needs, to each others' needs.
 I love CAP because we don't try to fit into other people's molds and we don't try to fit our students into molds.
 We take stock of our ingredients and try to come up with a recipe for what we have, doing our best to highlight the special ingredients and believing that a cookie cutter isn't necessary for cookies to be tasty.”